Woollahra Philharmonic Orchestra Mission

 With the continued support of the Woollahra Municipal Council, the orchestra has steadily grown in stature and now makes an important contribution to the cultural life of the Woollahra municipality and the wider eastern suburbs of Sydney.
 The orchestra comprises up to 50 regular members who come from all walks of life, are of all ages, and includes amateurs, students and professionals.

-Although we are a diverse group we all share a common goal of playing fine symphonic music in a friendly and encouraging environment.
-The orchestra performs four public concerts programs a year with a rehearsal period of about 8-10 weeks for each concert.
+Although we are a diverse group we all share a common goal of playing fine symphonic and classical music in a friendly and encouraging environment.
+The orchestra performs four public concerts of popular classical music programs a year with a rehearsal period of about 8-10 weeks for each concert.

 The orchestra's first conductor was Mathias Rogala-Koczorowski, a brass teacher based at the Mitchell Conservatorium of Music in Bathurst.